 - “We have a small organizational change management budget.”
 Although our research and experience shows that organizational change management has a direct or indirect impact on six of the top nine top reasons for ERP failures, organizations still have a puzzling propensity to want to cut their organizational change management budget.
 Because you can see, touch and deliver a physical ERP system, it’s unlikely that a CIO or CFO would be tempted to cut budgets or resources for system design, configuration and testing.
 However, organizational change management is much more abstract, so it is very tempting to cut budgets in this area when resources get tight.
 Ironically, given the fact that organizational change is more critical to a software implementation than the design, configuration and testing of the software itself, this is one of the biggest and costliest mistakes that an organization can make.
 As a general rule of thumb, you should dedicate at least 15- to 20-percent of the total implementation budget to organizational change management and end-user training to position the organization for ERP success.

-These are just three of the primary root causes of most ERP failures.
+These are just some of the primary root causes of most ERP failures.
 Proactively addressing these items early in your implementation and planning process will ensure that your ERP project ends as a success story rather than a bad horror movie sequel.